Do you struggle to clearly define your priorities in life?

 Family is an important category to prioritise, because if you have a strong family, basically everything else will be easier to take care of.

-Make your kids, spouse, parents and grandparents feel appreciated every day so that you can give them everything they need to live a happy life.
+Make your kids, spouse, parents and grandparents feel appreciated on a daily basis so that you can give them everything they need to live a happy life.

 On the other hand, if you really want to work towards something like improving your piano skills, then skills development should be prioritised over everything else.

-Self care is one of the most important priorities in your life because it’s so easy to neglect this area.
-Spending time on self care can help you avoid burnouts, which are caused by stress and fatigue.
+Self care is one of the most important things you should prioritise in your life because it’s so easy to neglect this area.
+Spending quality time on self care can help you avoid burnouts, which are caused by stress and fatigue.
 It also helps cultivate a better mood, so feeling happier is something that you should prioritise.

 Self care could be getting enough sleep or eating right or creating an environment that allows you to get through your daily routines without stress.
 Self-care is essential to living a healthy life because it’s about caring for yourself no matter how busy you are.